 SUCCESS AT GEORGIA SOUTHERN

 Smith coached at Georgia Southern for three seasons under current Seminole assistant coach Charlton “CY” Young.
 In Statesboro, Smith was part of a coaching staff charged with leading a program in the midst of a two-year probationary period due to NCAA sanctions stemming from the previous staff.
-In 2011-12, Smith helped orchestrate an 11-win improvement in the regular season of the Southern Conference, the second-largest single-season turnaround in the conference’s history.
+In 2011-12, Smith helped orchestrate an 11-win improvement in the regular season of the Southern Conference, the second-largest single-season turnaround in conference history.
 In 2011-12, the Eagles went 15-15 overall, 12-6 in the Southern Conference.
 Smith coached Eric Ferguson to First-Team All-Southern Conference honors, one year after he was named to the All-Freshman Team.
 He also coached Willie Powers III, a First-Team All-Southern Conference selection in 2010 and Third-Team All-Southern Conference pick in 2011.

 HELPED TRANSITION TO DIVISION I AT USC UPSTATE

 Smith was an assistant coach at USC Upstate from 2002-2009.
 During Smith’s tenure as an assistant coach with USC Upstate, the Spartans won two Peach Belt Conference championships and helped lead the team to two NCAA Division II Tournament appearances, advancing to the second round in 2005.
 Smith coached three players, Kevin Harrington, Jay Free and Luke Payne, who finished their careers with more than 1,000 points scored as well as C.J.
 Paul, who played from 2002-2004 and ranks in the top 10 for career marks in three-point field goal percentage, free throw percentage, steals and assists.
-Paul is the older brother of Oklahoma City Thunder and former Wake Forest star Chris Paul.
+Paul is the older brother of current Phoenix Suns and former Wake Forest star Chris Paul.
 In 2008-2009, senior Bobby Davis finished his career with 738 points and 501 rebounds in his two years with the Spartans.
 Smith helped the USC Upstate Department of Athletics transition into Division I and the Atlantic Sun Conference for the 2006-07 academic year.

 Smith began his collegiate playing career at Morgan State (1991-94) where he played two seasons before enlisting in the United States Army where he served various assignments from 1994-2000 at Ft.
 Gordon (Ga.), Ft.
 Hood (Texas) and Ft.
 Meade (Maryland).
 While in the Army, he specialized in computers, gaining invaluable training in that discipline.
 When a Commanding Officer saw Smith playing a pick-up game on base, he was later selected to participate as a member of the All-Army basketball team.
-As a member of the All-Army Basketball Team, he traveled the country playing exhibition games.
+As a member of the All-Army basketball team, he traveled the country playing exhibition games.